TravelMapping/HighwayData/hwy_data/FRA-GES/fragesd/README.md

 *FRA-57 - Moselle:*
 - `D8A` is indicated on GM and wikisara but not on OSM/GSV.
 Added though.
 - `D33` exist according to OSM and GSV but GM claims that the northern segment is `D82A`
+- `D77` extends into Meurthe-et-Moselle and back to Moselle but there are no `D9` mileposts in MeM (km12 still in Mos, km13 again in Mos) - not included
 - `D104K` is signed as `C4` at `D37` junction but there is a `D104K` sign at the entrance of Glasenberg, whole route in HB
 - `D199D` is missing, `D199` is likely signed incorrect since no other `D1xx` route exists without suffix
 - It seems that from 2020-01-01 some route segments will be dedicated as M routes (not yet considered when drafting routes!): https://routes.fandom.com/wiki/Metz_M%C3%A9tropole#En_g.C3.A9n.C3.A9ral (`M1`, `M6`, `M7`, `M11`, `M69`, `M157A`,`M157B`,`M603`, `M643`, `M652`, `M657`, `M903`, `M913`, `M953`, `M954`, `M955`, `M999`)

+*FRA-88 - Vosges:*
+- `D9` extends into Meurthe-et-Moselle and back to Vosges.
+There are `D9` milepost in MeM.
+To be included.